Nomination Deadline: February 1st

-- This recognition may be awarded annually to Affiliate Members, Associate Members, or Members of the American Society of Civil Engineers who are 35 years of age or less on February 1 in the year of the award and who are judged to have attained significant professional achievement, by the degree to which the candidates have shown:
+- This recognition may be awarded annually to Affiliate Members, Associate Members, or Members of the American Society of Civil Engineers who are are ASCE members in good standing at the time of nomination and 35 years of age or less on February 1 in the year of the award and who are judged to have attained significant professional achievement, by the degree to which the candidates have shown:

 - Service to the advancement of the profession;